 Step 2: Click on "Style" and increase the Height

-Part 10: Applying Filter to Specify the Event Count
+Part 10: Apply Filter to Specify the Event Count

 If you want to specify the report further, for instance showcasing a specific event count and not all events on your report, then you can do that by applying a filter.